openvinotoolkit/open_model_zoo/demos/image_inpainting_demo/python/README.md

 * **Tab** to show/hide original image
 * **Esc or Q** to quit

-If Backpace, C or R keys are pressed while demo is showing original image, demo will hide original image and return back to editing mode.
+If Backspace, C or R keys are pressed while demo is showing original image, demo will hide original image and return back to editing mode.

 ## Demo Output